buschbirk/CentralityFairness/README.md

 # A Fair Share: Fairness and Gender in Scholarly Rankings

 Repository for BSc thesis **A Fair Share: Fairness and Gender in Scholarly Rankings**
-by Agnes Hardy Berthelsen (SWU) and Lasse Buschmann Alsbirk (DS), IT University of Copenhagen, 2021.
+by Agnes Hardy Bertelsen (SWU) and Lasse Buschmann Alsbirk (DS), IT University of Copenhagen, 2021.

 This repository implements the end-to-end analysis pipeline described in section 3 (Data and Methodology) of the thesis.
-This pipeline was implemented and processed in a HPC cluster with a SLURM scheduler in a UNIx environement.
+This pipeline was implemented and processed in a HPC cluster with a SLURM scheduler in a UNIX environement.
 The code requires considerable memory and computing resources due to the size of the database and certain memory-intensive analysis tasks.

 ### Requirements